Dalton2021/Sara-CLI---interactive-ai-agent/README.md

 ## Features

+- ✏️ **Code Editing**: Sara can make changes to your code with interactive confirmation (just like Claude Code!)
 - 🔍 **Context-Aware**: With the VS Code extension, Sara sees exactly which files you have open
 - 💬 **Interactive Mode**: Have conversations with Sara about your code
 - ⚡ **Streaming Responses**: Fast, real-time responses from your local LM Studio instance
 - 📁 **File Analysis**: Analyze specific files or entire repositories
 - 🎯 **Smart Context**: Intelligently gathers relevant files based on your query
 - 🎨 **VS Code Integration**: Commands and shortcuts to invoke Sara directly from your editor
+- 🔄 **Interactive Diffs**: Preview changes before applying, with keyboard navigation

 ## Prerequisites